Those long tables make me feel like I'm studying at Hogwarts and it motivates me!

-Wally Lamb, author of We Are Water, will be our featured speaker.
+James Rickards, author of The Death of Money, will be our featured speaker.

 About the Author

-Books will be available for purchase at this event.
-Refreshments will be served.
+All author programs will feature a book signing and refreshments.
+Books will be available for purchase at each event.

 Additional parking for evening and weekend Library programs available on Thorndal Circle (behind Nielsen's).

 The following Museum Passes are now available in the Children's Library for check out.
 Families can use the passes to gain free or discounted admission depending on the location.
 Passes are available for residents, members who work in Darien full-time, and non-residents who are Friends at the $300 level and above.
 Place one on hold today!